Dr. Judy Willis, M.D. M.Ed.

 After graduating Phi Beta Kappa as the first woman graduate from Williams College, Willis attended UCLA School of Medicine where she was awarded her medical degree.
 She remained at UCLA and completed a medical residency and neurology residency, including chief residency.
-She practiced neurology for 15 years before returning to university to obtain her teaching credential and master's of education from the University of California, Santa Barbara.
-She then taught in elementary and middle school for 10 years and currently is on the adjunct faculty of the Graduate School of Education, University of California, Santa Barbara.
+She practiced neurology for 15 years before returning to university to obtain her teaching credential and Masters of Education degree from the University of California, Santa Barbara.
+She then taught in elementary and secondary school for 10 years.

-Learning to Love Math: Teaching Strategies that Change Students' Attitudes and Get Results, ASCD 2010
+Learning to Love Math: Teaching Strategies that Change Student Attitudes and Get Results, ASCD 2010

-Teaching the Brain to Read: Strategies for Improving Fluency, Vocabulary, and Comprehension (2008) ASCD.
+Teaching the Brain to Read: Strategies for Improving Fluency, Vocabulary, and Comprehension ASCD August 2008.